vpatelsj/praetor/README.md

 Quick Start
 -----------

-Spin up a kind cluster, installs CRDs and controllers, applies the demo DeviceProcessDeployment that fans out two DeviceProcess objects for the demo NetworkSwitches, and then starts the device agents that update deployment status via the gateway.
+Spin up a kind cluster, builds/pushes a single-layer OCI payload to a local plain-HTTP registry, applies the demo DeviceProcessDeployment with a digest reference (rewritten to `host.docker.internal:5000` so agents can pull), and starts systemd-based agents that reconcile and report status via the gateway.

 ```
-make demo-up
-make install-crs
+make clean-all           # optional: remove prior cluster/agents
+make demo-up             # rebuild images, load into kind, build/push payload, write digest to /tmp/log-forwarder.digest
+make install-crs         # install CRDs/controller/gateway, port-forward, apply demo using the saved digest and host.docker.internal:5000
-make start-device-agents
+make start-device-agents # systemd-in-container agents with plain-HTTP allowlist baked in

 watch make monitor
 ```